 Advice for Corp Dev Leader under a PortCo

 I didn't realize that they, at least on the PE side, have to source their own deals too.
-And they're measured based on their deal flow, their pipeline development skills, and being able to generate a pipeline, not just company performance, an exit value, and return on investment, but actually be able to bring deals to the table.
-Don't be shy to ask for help.
+Remember that PE firms have valuable insights and can provide support in building a strong pipeline, not just company performance, an exit value, and return on investment, but actually be able to bring deals to the table.
+Don't hesitate to ask for help and leverage their expertise.

 Staging productive meetings